 Proof of obedience training or behavior classes, especially for dogs, can work in your favor.
 Certificates from recognized training programs can demonstrate that your pet is well-behaved and less likely to cause accidents or damage.

-A clean health record is another essential component.
+A clean health record is another component.
 Regular check-ups and up-to-date vaccinations show that you take good care of your pet’s health, reducing the chances of illness or injury.

 Installing safety features and measures